deb-intel/LPOTtest/docs/mixed_precision.md

 ./bazel-bin/tensorflow/tools/pip_package/build_pip_package /tmp/
 ```

 By default, `BF16` has been added into activation and weight supported datatype if the tensorflow version and CPU meet the requirements.
-We can disable it in `yaml` config file by specifying the datatype for activation and weight.
+We can disable it in the yaml config file by specifying the datatype for activation and weight.
 For now, only the `Basic` strategy `BF16` support has been tested.